-Over the past couple of weeks, I’ve been asked about how the FASTer Way to Fat Loss program works for someone training for a long race.
-So, I asked former FASTer Way participant and run coach, Samantha Tackeff, to shed some light on the subject.
+The FASTer Way to Fat Loss works for all active lifestyles, including running!
+So I asked former FASTer Way client and run coach Samantha Tackeff to shed some light on the subject.
 She and I answered some specifics regarding this topic on a recent live video.
-Here are the highlights...
+Here are the highlights!

 Can I incorporate training for a race into the FASTer Way to Fat Loss?

 Yes!
 The workouts in the program are a perfect balance to most run training schedules.
 Focusing on strength and resistance training will help you build muscle that makes you faster.
 In addition, following the workouts in the FASTer Way, in addition to doing some long runs, will keep you from those annoying overuse injuries that are so common among those training for a race.

 How can long runs be incorporated into the FASTer Way program?

 You can add a long run into the FASTer Way program pretty easily each week.
 Those doing long runs will not do any low macro days, so as to be fueled well for their runs.
 However, the schedule of 5 workouts per week + 1 long run will have you in optimal shape for your next big race.
 The FASTer Way workout schedule will leave you some flexibility to squeeze in at least one long run per week.

 Can I run with the same intensity during the FASTer Way Program?

 During your long runs, your focus is on distance, not speed.
 However, The FASTer Way is an ideal program for those looking to increase their speed, because speed-burst training and resistance training really help you build the strength needed to get faster.
 So, it’s not necessary to go all out during your long run because you are doing lots of work to get faster throughout the rest of the program.

 Can I still train for a race and lose weight on the FASTer Way Program?